alexk99/the_router/conf_options2.md

 	pppoe profile set <id> radius_client [radius_client_id]

-### pppoe profile add
+### pppoe profile add vif

-Adds an interface into a profile.
+Adds an interface into a pppoe profile.
 As a result the interface will start using PPPoE parameters defined by the profile.

 	pppoe profile add <id> vif <vif_name>

-### pppoe profile del
+### pppoe profile del vif

-Deletes an interface from a profile.
+Deletes an interface from a pppoe profile.
 As a result the interface will start using globally defined PPPoE parameters (profile 0)

 	pppoe profile del <id> vif <vif_name>

+### pppoe profile add vif range

+Adds a range of interfaces into a pppoe profile.
+As a result the interfaces will start using PPPoE parameters defined by the profile.

+	pppoe profile add <id> vif range svid <vlan_range> cvid <vlan_range> name <name>

+### pppoe profile del vif range

+Deletes a range of interfaces from a pppoe profile.
+As a result the interfaces will start using globally defined PPPoE parameters (profile 0)

+	pppoe profile del <id> vif range svid <vlan_range> cvid <vlan_range> name <name>

 ### sh pppoe profile